 Appointing someone you trust entirely to handle your financial affairs

 This is easier said than done and can be a gut-wrenching decision to make.
 There are countless stories of inmates who were taken advantage of by the person they chose to handle their affairs.
-The sad truth is that there is little an incarcerated person can do from the inside if the person they trusted turns out to be unreliable.
+The sad truth is that there is little an incarcerated person can do from inside a jail if the person they trusted turns out to be unreliable.
 Many people call on a family member or spouse to handle payments.

 If you are fortunate enough to find someone you trust, you can set up a joint bank account with that person and fund it before you are incarcerated.
 While you serve your time, your joint account holder may make payments on your behalf and handle your financial affairs through this account.

 Depending on your type and length of stay, you may also consider granting your trusted person power of attorney.

 To avoid late payments on your credit cards, which may cause your credit score to tumble, call your creditors and explain to them that you may have some trouble getting payments in on time for a while.
 You do not need to tell them that you are going to jail.
 Your creditors will be more interested in making sure that they are paid than why you might be late and may be willing to work out a payment plan.